-Majors: Biology, Hispanic Studies
+Majors: Biology and Hispanic Studies

 Title: Student Researcher

 I did undergraduate research in biology during summers 2011 and 2012; the first experience was as part of an REU (Research Experience for Undergraduates) program at West Virginia University and the second was at Northern Arizona University (NAU).

 How did you find out about the undergraduate research program and what was the application process like?

 I've known since before I came to college that I wanted to do biological research, and during my first year, I realized that I needed to get some experience.
 By the time I had realized this in the spring, every deadline had already passed for applications to summer research programs; so I put it on my to-do list for the following fall.
 I did most of my searches on Google and I came across a list of REU programs at various universities across the country (they're also listed on the Biology, Chemistry, and Career Services' homepages).
 They're a great opportunity for students from small liberal arts schools like CSB/SJU and were created to give students without any laboratory experience an opportunity to work at large institutions.
 Applications normally require 1-3 recommendations, a resume, a personal statement, and transcripts.
 There's no interview process, so your essay and recommendations are extremely important.

 To obtain my position at NAU, I knew I was going to be spending the summer in Flagstaff, AZ where the university is located, and so I read up on what sort of research the biology professors were doing, and for those doing research I was interested in, I contacted them directly via email.
 I attached a resume and told them about my interest in their research and inquired if they had any lab opportunities for the summer.
 We met for an informal interview and I started working in the lab the next day.